Marriage Tax Calculator

 How This Calculator Works

-This marriage tax calculator compares two scenarios: (1) both partners filing as single individuals with their own income, and (2) filing a joint return with combined income.
-For each scenario, we calculate federal income tax using the 2025 tax brackets and FICA taxes (Social Security at 6.2% up to $176,100 and Medicare at 1.45% plus the 0.9% Additional Medicare Tax).
-The difference between total taxes in both scenarios reveals your marriage penalty or bonus.
+This marriage tax calculator compares three federal scenarios: (1) both partners filing as single individuals before marriage, (2) married filing jointly with combined income, and (3) a married filing separately federal estimate.
+For each scenario, we calculate federal income tax using the 2026 tax brackets and FICA taxes (Social Security at 6.2% up to $184,500 and Medicare at 1.45% plus the 0.9% Additional Medicare Tax).
+The two-single result is a benchmark for the marriage penalty or bonus; the MFJ vs MFS comparison is the practical filing-status check after marriage.

 All calculations happen in your browser — no data is sent to any server.
 For a more complete tax picture, also try our Paycheck Calculator to see per-paycheck impact, or our Effective Tax Rate Calculator to understand your true average tax percentage under each scenario.